|A very rare photograph of lesser known South African colonial volunteer unit - Prince Alfred's Volunteer Guards, in

-instance depicting No. 448 Bandsman Corporal Ted LeGros.
-He inscribed the reverse of the photograph (below) to
+this instance depicting No. 448 Bandsman Corporal Ted LeGros.
+He inscribed the reverse of the photograph (below)

 LeGros was still with Prince Alfred's Guards during the Anglo-Boer War.
 By the time of the war LeGros had been

-No other information has come to light as of now regarding Ted LeGros.
-Having signed the photo "Ted" and the
+Little additional information has come to light as of now regarding Ted LeGros.
+Having signed the photo "Ted" and

-Edward.
-Interestingly the after LeGros transferred to the Field Intelligence Department his name is shown as
+transferred to the Field Intelligence Department his name is shown as "C. E. LeGros" in the medal rolls.
+A baptismal

 Carte de Visite